 X.5 UAV Simulations

 In recent years, computer simulation of robotic concepts has become popular since many tools have been introduced to facilitate the designer’s work.
-The advantages of doing a simulation (Richards, 2015) is that is cheaper and less risky to experiment using computer models rather thareal hardware.
-Regarding the UAVs there is a plethora of available simulators each of them targeting a specific task.
-The problem with these is that they the designed tasks and have steep learning curves.
-On the other hand, there is always the option to develop a custom simulator only for the given task that the designer .
-The downsides this approach are thtime is spent build things from scratch as well as the absence of some advanced features that the simulators have visualization, readymade environments (indoor and outdoor) and advanced dynamics.
+The advantages of doing a simulation (Richards, 2015) is that it is cheaper and less risky to experiment using computer models rather than real hardware.
+Regarding the UAVs, there is a plethora of available simulators each of them targeting a specific task.
+The problem with these is that they complicate the evaluation of the designed tasks and have steep learning curves.
+On the other hand, there is always the option to develop a custom simulator only for the given task that the designer requires.
+The downsides of this approach are the amount of time is spent building things from scratch as well as the absence of some advanced features that the simulators have, such as visualization, readymade environments (indoor and outdoor) and advanced dynamics.

-For the specific project I need a simulator that can be used in different environments to assess the efficiency of the collision avoidance algorithms by employing different proximity sensor technologies as well as prove the stability of the configuration.
+For the specific project I need a simulator that can be used in different environments, to assess the efficiency of the collision avoidance algorithms by employing different proximity sensor technologies as well as to prove the stability of the configuration.
 For these tasks, I need to be able to plan a path, to build different environments and finite states machines, which add the required intelligence to the UAVs.
-Mo importantly, I need to change the UAV model and add additional sensors in specific parts of the UAV.
-Th set of requirements ma the use of available simulators difficult for my task.
+Most importantly, I need to change the UAV model and add additional sensors in specific parts of the UAV.
+This set of requirements makes the use of available simulators difficult for my task.
 I reviewed some of them in order to assess their suitability.

 The Robot Operating System (ROS) is a framework for writing robot software.
 More precisely (Ros.org, 2015), it is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behaviour across a wide variety of robotic platforms.
 Gazebo is a robot simulation tool that is used in combination with ROS to test algorithms, robot designs and perform regression testing using realistic scenarios.

-The usage of these tools is very popular in robotics community and is a standard in many robotics fields.
+The usage of these tools is very popular in the robotics community and it is a standard in many robotics fields.
 For the quad-rotor UAV systems case there is a published package related to modelling, control and simulation called hector_quadrotor (Meyer et al., 2012).
 This approach allows simultaneous simulation of diverse aspects such as flight dynamics, on-board sensors like IMUs, external imaging sensors and complex environments.
 In order to exploit them, the user needs to have experience in C++, preferably, or python.
-In addition need to be familiar with working in Linux environment and server – client programming.
-Like many open-source projects support is provided mainly from the support forums.
-There are tutorials, but in my opinion cover a small and low-level area of required knowledge.
-In addition to tha there is a wiki but need to be experience user to take advantage of it.
-One drawback that I also discovered is the existence of many distributions (distros) and the complexity that this to the available third-party libraries and packages.
-On the bottom line ROS and gazebo is a very powerful (fig.X.10), professional and popular tool yet it needs lot of time to and start producing useful results.
-It a difficult learning curve if the user different background.
+In addition they need to be familiar with working in Linux environment and server – client programming.
+Like many open-source projects, support is provided mainly from the support forums.
+There are several tutorials, but in my opinion these cover a small and low-level area of required knowledge.
+In addition to that, there is a wiki but one needs to be an experience user to take advantage of it.
+One drawback that I also discovered is the existence of many distributions (distros) and the complexity that this adds to the available third-party libraries and packages.
+On the bottom line ROS and gazebo is a very powerful (fig.X.10), professional and popular tool yet it needs lot of time to become a user-friendly tool and start producing useful results.
+It produces a difficult learning curve if the user comes from different background.